 Innovators Teach Others

 Great innovators realize that new ideas and implementation can’t end with them.
 They bring others along on the journey, training them how to think in new ways.
 In this way, they build entire teams of forward-thinkers.
 When innovation best practices and mindsets are shared widely, entire industries can benefit.

 Too many people feel like they can’t move forward with an idea until they are sure that it’s the absolute best.
+For some, this is one of the most difficult barriers to innovation to overcome.
 Great innovators realize that they won’t know what ideas are great until they try them.
 In fact, they’re not afraid of bad ideas because they know that good ideas are usually close behind!
 To become an innovator, begin with the idea you have and be open to learning more.

 Innovators Look for Patterns Everywhere

 Successful innovation managers are always on the lookout for analogous solutions.
 That is, solutions that exist in one industry that may help them with theirs.
 A perfect example is skis.
 A ski company wanted to reduce the vibration in skis as skiers turned at high speeds.
 They found an analogous solution in the music industry and appropriated technology used to stabilize violins to reduce the ski’s vibrations.
 Look for ideas everywhere!

 As an innovator, you have to keep a good attitude.
 You can’t assume that something won’t work simply because it hasn’t been done that way before.
 Innovators realize that if you do what you’ve always done, you get what you’ve always gotten.
 Stay positive and you’ll see new ideas work out in surprising ways!